FailAcademy/learning/adp-london/_lessons/week-04/04-working-with-sequelize.md

 Go [here](https://www.codebashing.com/) and play the demo.

-When you're finished, try to perform a SQL injection attack on your database!
+When you're finished, try to perfor a SQL injection attack on your database!

-Make sure you can begin to answer the following questions: <br/>
+Make sure you can begin to answer the following questions:

 - What is a SQL injection attack and how is it performed?

-What are some of the methods for protecting agains injection attacks?
+- What are some of the methods for protecting against inection attacks

-  - On the client
+  - On the client.
-  - On the server
+  - On the server.
-  - Using PostgreSQL

 ---